Skip to main content

 Poured concrete is the most affordable professional patio surface and it remains a legitimate choice for Knoxville homeowners, especially for large simple footprints and budget-conscious phases of a bigger plan.
-It is also the material where honest guidance matters most, because East Tennessee's expansive clay soil is hard on rigid slabs.
+It is also the material where honest guidance matters most, because East Tennessee's clay soils shrink and swell with moisture and are hard on rigid slabs.

 Knox Outdoor Living connects homeowners with licensed local contractors who pour and finish concrete patios, and who will tell you plainly when pavers or stone are the better fit for a site.
 The design consultation is free.